LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    :sorted:

    ancestor
-      A class or a parent prototype that contributes (via inheritance) to the definition of an object.
+      A :term:`class` or a parent :term:`prototype` that contributes (via inheritance) to the definition of an object.
 For class-based hierarchies, the ancestors of an instance are its class(es) and all the superclasses of its class(es).
 For prototype-based hierarchies, the ancestors of a prototype are its parent(s) and the ancestors of its parent(s).